-10 ways we secure your vote and ensure election integrity
+How we secure your vote and ensure election integrity

-- 1. The Florida Division of Elections which is governed by the Department of State corroborates each voter registration application to verify the applicant's identity and eligibility. - 2.
-Florida is an ERIC member!
-By joining the Electronic Registration Information Center (ERIC), election officials have the resources to crosscheck voter registrations across state lines to identify multiple registrations with other member states. - 3.
-We conduct daily list maintenance to our registration rolls including the removal of deceased voters, individuals who have moved out of state and voters who have had no activity with our office as outlined in FS 98.065. - 4.
-Voter registration records are updated and backed up daily and each voter record contains an audit trail.
-Any changes to a voter record are automatically logged. - 5.
-Ballots, whether unvoted or voted by mail, early or on Election Day, follow a robust chain of custody and are secured at the Supervisor of Elections office with limited access by staff. - 6.
-Voters must show photo/signature identification at the polls when voting in person. - Vote-by-Mail ballots are only sent if they are requested by the voter or by an immediate family member.
-Returned mail ballots must contain a signature on the Voter's Certificate of the returned ballot which is verified by staff and must match the voter's signature of record. - 8.
-Election equipment is certified by the Division of Elections and is meticulously tested in front of the public prior to each election to ensure votes are counted accurately. - 9.
-Election results are tabulated and reported to a stand-alone server that is not connected to the Internet and is accessible to limited staff members. - 10.
-In compliance with F.S.
+- The Florida Division of Elections which is governed by the Department of State - corroborates each voter registration application to verify the applicant's identity and eligibility. - We conduct daily list maintenance to our registration rolls including the removal of deceased voters, individuals who have moved out of state and voters who have had no activity with our office as outlined in F.S.
+98.065. - Voter registration records are updated and backed up daily and each voter record contains an audit trail.
+Any changes to a voter record are automatically logged. - Ballots, whether unvoted or voted by mail, early or on Election Day, follow a robust chain of custody and are secured at the Supervisor of Elections office with limited access by staff. - Voters must show photo/signature identification at the polls when voting in person. - Vote-by-Mail ballots are only sent if they are requested by the voter or by an immediate family member.
+Returned mail ballots must contain a signature on the Voter's Certificate of the returned ballot which is verified by staff and must match the voter's signature of record. - Election equipment is certified by the Division of Elections and is meticulously tested in front of the public prior to each election to ensure votes are counted accurately. - Election results are tabulated and reported to a stand-alone server that is not connected to the Internet and is accessible to limited staff members. - In compliance with F.S.
 101.591, Collier County conducts a manual audit that involves a public hand count of the votes cast in one randomly selected race for one randomly selected precinct.